 The schoolhouse has two rooms.
 The larger room was for the older kids, 5th to 8th grade, and the smaller room or “little classroom” was used for the smaller kids, 1st to 4th grade.

-The schoolhouse has changed locations three times that we know of, but it originally sat about where the Stoneridge Mall in Pleasanton is located, and also moved to Dublin Canyon Road, right next to the Kolb Ranch.
+The schoolhouse has changed locations three times that we know of, but it originally sat near where the Stoneridge Mall in Pleasanton is located, and was also moved to Dublin Canyon Road, right next to the Kolb Ranch.

 The schoolhouse was closed in 1952, and was moved to Dublin Heritage Park in 1975 to serve as a museum.